nordholm/nordholm.github.io/_posts/2020-05-02-frontlineai.md

 ---
 layout: post
-title: FrontlineAI - Better customer service experiences through digital humans
+title: "FrontlineAI: Better customer service experiences through digital humans"
 ---

 I would like to share some experiences and insights about a product that my colleagues and I have developed for one of our customers.
 In this project we drew on a range of established and exponential technologies to deliver a state of the art solution.